UCLA-Synthetic-Data/UCLA-Synthetic-Data.github.io/README.md

 Despite numerous successful applications of synthetic data, its scientific foundation, e.g., the tradeoff among fidelity, utility, and privacy, is still missing.
 Additionally, industrial standards for generating and utilizing synthetic data are not fully developed.
-Furthermore, the privacy law concerning about synthetic data has not been fully developed.
+Furthermore, the privacy law on synthetic data is still in its infancy.
 Therefore, this workshop is to form a community of synthetic data researchers (from statistics, machine learning and mathematics), policymakers, and industrial partners, and bring them together to collaborate on the development of the theory, methodology, and algorithms needed to produce synthetic benchmark datasets and algorithms.

 <!--